Berliner Wine Trophy - World's Largest OIV Wine Competition

 Tasting the wines

-Bottles from all corners of the world participate in our wine challenges, which sometimes involves long and hectic transports.
-Therefore, the wines will be stored in a vertical position to ensure that any possible sediments are deposited at the bottom.
-There are different rooms for each category of wine, all of them with the corresponding light and temperature to ensure the best possible environment for the samples.
+Samples from all over the world participate in our wine challenges, which sometimes involve long and hectic transports.
+Therefore, the bottles will be stored in a vertical position to ensure that any possible sediments are deposited at the bottom.
+There are different rooms for each category of wine, all of them with the corresponding light and temperature to ensure the best possible conditions.

 Thanks to our service WineShoot, all the wines received are photographed in high quality and even in 360°.
 The images are available to the participants free of charge, and they will be able to use them on their respective websites, social networks, magazines, etc. to promote their wines.
 The pictures will also be used to illustrate the award-winning wines on our results page.